kpkeller/bercs/README.md

 designed for estimating exposure-response curves, with particular focus on settings where data from multiple studies are being pooled.

+A description of these models is provided in:

+Keller JP, Katz J, Pokhrel AK, Bates MN, Tielsch J, and Zeger SL.
+A Hierarchical Model for Estimating the Exposure-Response Curve by Combining Multiple Studies of Acute Lower Respiratory Infections in Children and Household Fine Particulate Matter Air Pollution.
+In press.
+*Environmental Epidemiology.*

+## Installation

 This package uses the Stan language and depends on the `rstan` package.
 To install `bercs`, use the following commands: